-For the purposes of its PEA, Avalon has used a price assumption of US\$11,000 per tonne FOB plant for lithium hydroxide.
-This is consistent with a recent price forecast for the period 2019-2020 prepared by Roskill Information Services.
+For the purposes of its PEA, Avalon used a price assumption of US\$11,000 per tonne FOB plant for lithium hydroxide consistent with price forecasts developed in mid 2016 by Roskill Information Services.
+Prices as reported by other services such as Benchmark Minerals Intelligence, have continued to escalate since that time due to rapidly growing demand from battery makers.